Sontag: Her Life and Work by Benjamin Moser; Ecco, 832 pp., $39.99

 Sontag was a temperamental, imperious diva and, to many, a bully.
 In 1996, when Carl Rollyson and Lisa Paddock tried to write her life, she responded in fury, forbidding access to her papers and commanding her friends not to cooperate.
 Daniel Schreiber’s German biography, subtitled Geist und Glamour, appeared in 2007, but he, too, was handicapped by lack of access.
 By contrast, Benjamin Moser, the biographer and champion of Brazilian novelist Clarice Lispector, has been able to examine letters and diaries and interview almost everyone with anything worth telling.
 The result is not only the definitive study of a gifted and vain intellectual but also a fascinating account of changing wind patterns as recorded by one of the era’s most prominent weathervanes.

 Susan Rosenblatt was five when her handsome, dashing father died.
 Nathan Sontag, who married her widowed, alcoholic mother, did not legally adopt her, but she took his name because it sounded less Jewish.
 As a 17-year-old at the University of Chicago, Sontag enrolled in a sociology course taught by 28-year-old Philip Rieff.
 Ten days later, they were engaged.
 The union lasted eight years and produced one son, David, whom Sontag treated as a peer rather than a child and alternately smothered and neglected.
+In 1959, the marriage also produced a book, Freud: The Mind of the Moralist, which made Rieff’s reputation, but which Moser demonstrates was ghostwritten by his wife.

 Permission required for reprinting, reproducing, or other uses.